dora-metrics/pelorus/docs/Install.md

 ## Initial Deployment

-The `runhelm.sh` script is used to deploy the core Pelorus stack.
-We suggest starting with a basic install, which will deploy all Pelorus components to a newly created namespace called `pelorus`.
+Pelorus gets installed via helm charts.
+The first deploys the operators on which Pelorus depends, the second deploys the core Pelorus stack and the third deploys the exporters that gather the data.
+By default, the below instructions install into a namespace called `pelorus`, but you can choose any name you wish.

 1. Deploy the Pelorus stack

+        oc create namespace pelorus
         helm install operators charts/operators --namespace pelorus
         helm install pelorus charts/pelorus --namespace pelorus